-The Commission believes that including examples in § 680.25(b) is helpful.
-However, the Commission declines to adopt the GLBA examples without change.
-Section 624 of the FCRA requires the Commission to ensure that the consumer is given reasonable and simple methods of opting out.
+The Agencies believe that including examples in §\\.25(b) is helpful.
+However, the Agencies decline to adopt the GLBA examples without change.
+Section 624 of the FCRA requires the Agencies to ensure that the consumer is given reasonable and simple methods of opting out.
 The GLBA did not require simple methods of opting out.
-The Commission believes that the methods of opting out can, in some instances, be simpler than some of the reasonable methods illustrated in the GLBA privacy rule.
-To effectuate the statutory mandate that consumers have simple methods of opting out, the Commission has modified, for purposes of this rulemaking, some of the examples of reasonable methods of opting out that were used in the GLBA privacy regulation.
+The Agencies believe that the methods of opting out can, in some instances, be simpler than some of the reasonable methods illustrated in the GLBA privacy rules.
+To effectuate the statutory mandate that consumers have simple methods of opting out, the Agencies have modified, for purposes of this rulemaking, some of the examples of reasonable methods of opting out that were used in the GLBA privacy regulations.

-Most of the examples in the final rule are substantially similar to those in § 680.23(a) and (b) of the proposal with revisions for clarity.
-The example in § 680.25(b)(1)(ii) has been revised to reflect the Commission's understanding that the reply form and self-addressed envelope would be included together with the opt-out notice.
-As in the proposal, the Commission contemplates that a toll-free telephone number that consumers may call to opt out, as illustrated by the example in § 680.25(b)(1)(iv), would be adequately designed and staffed to enable consumers to opt out in a single phone call.
+Most of the examples in the final rules are substantially similar to those in .23(a) and (b) of the proposal with revisions for clarity.
+The example in .25(b)(1)(ii) has been revised to reflect the Agencies' understanding that the reply form and self-addressed envelope would be included together with the opt-out notice.
+As in the proposal, the Agencies contemplate that a toll-free telephone number that consumers may call to opt out, as illustrated by the example in § .25(b)(1)(iv), would be adequately designed and staffed to enable consumers to opt out in a single phone call.
 In setting up a toll-free telephone number that consumers may use to exercise their opt-out rights, institutions should minimize extraneous messages directed to consumers who are in the process of opting out.

-One new example in § 680.25(b)(1)(v) illustrates that reasonable and simple methods include allowing consumers to exercise all of their opt-out rights described in a consolidated opt-out notice that includes the GLBA privacy, FCRA affiliate sharing, and FCRA affiliate marketing opt-outs, by a single method, such as by calling a single tollfree telephone number.
-This example furthers the statutory directive to the Commission to ensure that notices and disclosures may be coordinated and consolidated.
-The final rule also clarifies the example renumbered as § 680.25(b)(2)(iii) to illustrate that it is not reasonable or simple to require a consumer who receives the opt-out notice in electronic form, such as through posting at an Internet Web site, to opt out solely by paper mail or by visiting a different Web site without providing a link to that site.
+One new example in § .25(b)(1)(v)illustrates that reasonable and simple methods include allowing consumers to exercise all of their opt-out rights described in a consolidated opt-out notice that includes the GLBA privacy, FCRA affiliate sharing, and FCRA affiliate marketing opt-outs, by a single method, such as by calling a single tollfree telephone number.
+This example furthers the statutory directive to the Agencies to ensure that notices and disclosures may be coordinated and consolidated.
+The final rules also clarify the example renumbered as § .25(b)(2)(iii) to illustrate that it is not reasonable or simple to require a consumer who receives the opt-out notice in electronic form, such as through posting at an Internet Web site, to opt out solely by paper mail or by visiting a different Web site without providing a link to that site.

-Section 680.25(c) has been added to clarify that each consumer may be required to opt out through a specific means, as long as that means is reasonable and simple for that consumer.
-This new section corresponds to a provision in the GLBA privacy rule, 16 CFR § 313.7(a)(2)(iv).
+Section .25(c) has been added to clarify that each consumer may be required to opt out through a specific means, as long as that means is reasonable and simple for that consumer.
+This new section corresponds to a provision in the GLBA privacy rules, \\.7(a)(2)(iv).

-Section 680.26 Delivery of Opt-out Notices
+Section \\.26 Delivery of Opt-Out Notices

-General rule and examples
+General Rule and Examples